aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **helps with inter-app communication**: referring to services by name via cloudmap helps different services in a microservice architecture communicate with one another.

+## AWS networking in depth

+### Security group in depth

+### **NACL in depth**

+NACLs are stateless firewalls you can configure with standard layer 3 and 4 security rules, and are applied to entire subnets at a time, applying the firewall settings to the subnet itself rather than the individual instances.

+Because NACLs are stateless, you need to define explicit rules for both egress and ingress traffic, which can be annoying to do.

+### VPC peering

+VPC peering allows you to connect two VPCs together so devices in different VPCs can communicate with each other.
+If you need cross-VPC communication across more than 2 VPCs, then you should use **transit gateways**

+- **VPC peering**: allows devices in two different VPCs to communicate with each other by connecting two VPCs together.
+- **transit gateway**:

+### AWS privatelink

+If you want to securely use other AWS services like S3 in your instance, then instead of having to expose your instances publicly by having them connect to the internet,  you can take advantage of AWS's private WAN across the globe to use VPC endpoints, a way to connect to AWS services without going through the internet.

+**AWS privatelink** is the service that intercepts network requests destined for AWS services and replaces those internet requests with AWS private WAN requests by requesting the VPC endpoint for that service instead.

 ## Batch jobs

 ### AWS batch